-Open air swimming pools in Scarborough's south and north bays had been under consideration since the first years of The Twentieth Century.
-Outdoor sea water pools were in their infancy in Britain, but three small pools had been built at St Andrews, and were proving popular.
-One significant contributer to the discussions was newspaper publisher C D Leng.
-In 1908, he ran a story in The Sheffield Daily Telegraph advocating seaside bathing pools, and backing the case for Scarborough to have its own.
-Shortly afterwards, he wrote to Scarborough's Town Clerk.
-A few years later, the decision to build two pools was made.
+Open air swimming pools in Scarborough's south and north bays had been under consideration since the first years of the Twentieth Century.
+Outdoor sea water pools were in their infancy in Britain, but three small pools had been built at St Andrews, and were proving very popular.
+Scarborough Borough Engineer Harry Smith was enthusiastic about Scarborough having its own pools, which he began to research in 1900.
+Newspaper publisher C D Leng ran a story in The Shefield Daily Telegraph in 1908, which advocated Scarborough having its own pools.
+Shortly afterwards, he sketched ideas for the locations of both pools and sent them to Scarborough's Town Clerk.
+A few years later, the decision to build the South Bay Pool was made.

-By the 1980's, the pool's popularity was in steep decline.
-The pool was unheated and thus freezing cold, and competition from the heated fresh-water North Bay Pool, and affordable foreign holidays, were some of many problems it faced.
-The pool was reliant on large numbers of paying spectators, and the fashion for spectator swimming and related entertainments had hugely dimminished.
-Winter storms would cause large amounts of sand to wash over the top of the pool, resulting in the need for annual drainage and expensive and time consuming clearance.
-The site's relatively issolated location caused it to be a target for vandals.
-Further more, the pool was old and out-dated.
-Visitor Richard Beaumont said that by the late 1960's, 'The pool was already decaying.
+By the 1980s, the pool's popularity was in steep decline.
+The pool was unheated and thus freezing cold, and faired badly in competition from the heated North Bay Pool.
+It was also dependent on large numbers of paying spectators, and the fashion for spectator swimming and related entertainments had passed.
+Winter storms would cause vast amounts of sand to wash into the pool, which required expensive drainage and removal.
+As the site was relatively isolated, it became an increasingly attractive target for vandals.
+Moreover, the pool was old, outdated and crumbling.
+Visitor Richard Beaumont said that by the late 1960s ; 'the pool was decaying.
 Each winter it was drained to patch up cracks and put on some paint, but no major work was done.'
-The pool ran into constant serious problems throughout the 1980's, first closing in 1981, before re-opening after a local campaign and an injection of £42,000 by Scarborough council.
-It was not enough, and The South Bay Pool closed down in 1989.
-(Smith, J, 'Liquid Assets', English Heritage 2005)
+The pool ran into increasingly serious financial problems, first closing briefly in 1981, before reopening with an injection of cash by Scarborough council.
+It was not enough, and the pool closed down for good in 1989.

 The South Bay Pool Scarborough- The Pool